Thunderbottom/thunderbottom.github.io/articles/linux/installing-void-with-fde.md

 Installing Void Linux with Full Disk Encryption
 ===============================================

 A comprehensive guide to installing Void Linux on your system with full-disk encryption (with `/boot` encryption).
-At the end of this tutorial, you'll have a completely encrypted and (hopefully) booting Void Linux installation.
+At the end of this tutorial, you'll have a completely encrypted and a (hopefully) booting Void Linux installation.

 # Preparation